How to Borrow Books and More

-You can log in with your library card number to see what you have checked out or to renew books.
+You can log in with your library account number to see what you have checked out or to renew books.
 You can also reserve books that are being used by other patrons or which you want us to deliver during our next stop in your area.
-(Use the last four digits of you library card number in both login boxes.)
+(Use the last four digits of your library account number in both login boxes.)

-If you don’t find what you are looking for, we can either purchase it or get it through interlibrary loan most of the time.
+If you don’t find what you are looking for, we can either purchase it or get it from another library through interlibrary loan most of the time.

 The Columbia County Traveling Library is the primary public library for about half of the residents of Columbia County who do not have a traditional library

 Bloomsburg Public Library: Bloomsburg, Scott Twp., Hemlock Twp., Montour Twp.*

 McBride Memorial Library: Berwick, Briar Creek Borough, Briar Creek Twp., North Centre Twp.*

 Columbia County Traveling Library: Benton Borough, Benton Twp, Sugarloaf Twp., Jackson Twp, Pine Twp., Madison Twp.
 Millville Borough, Greenwood Twp., Mount Pleasant Twp., North Centre Twp.*, South Centre Twp., Mifflinville/Mifflin Twp., Beaver Twp., Main Twp., Roaring Creek Twp.
 Conyngham Twp., Cleveland Twp., Franklin Twp., Locust Twp., Catawissa Twp., Catawissa Borough, Montour Twp.*

 *These townships are served by more than one library.

 Bloomsburg Public Library and McBride Memorial Library charge $15 per year for households outside of their funded service areas.
 The Orangeville Public Library is free for anyone.